HotDamnCoder/VinneSite/README.md

 # VinneSite
-Django website for finding info about different chemical elements
+Website made with python and django for finding info about different elements and their structure

+Made for Vinne.
+Amen!